philadams-zz/philadams.net/src/quotes.md

 > _Winston Churchill_

 -
+> The maxim 'Nothing but perfection' may be spelled 'Paralysis' _Winston
+> Churchill_

+-
 > The short words are the best, and the old words best of all. _Winston
 > Churchill_